-Monitor your Computer Remotely with Dropbox - Digital Inspiration
+Monitor your Computer Remotely with Dropbox

-There are quite a few software tools that let you access your home or work computer from any another computer simply over the Internet.
-Some of the these tools even provide mobile apps so you can control your remote desktop using an iPhone or a BlackBerry.
+There are quite a few software tools that let you access your home or work computer from any other computer simply over the Internet.
+Some of these tools even provide mobile apps so you can control your remote desktop using an iPhone or a BlackBerry.

 Remote Monitoring, not Remote Access